-- That 20% reduction CAN be handled by small companies like RUNSCRIBE/STRYD as they are selling directly. they don’t have to give a margin to a shop to resell.
+- That 20% reduction CAN be handled by small companies if they are selling directly.
+They don’t have to give a margin to a shop to resell.
 But that 20% discount (eg for my relationship with Power Meter City) is MUCH more difficult to make work financially as the margins for resellers are probably something like 25-55% (40% might be a good average, I don’t know).

 Or you could just do the reviews-blog because you enjoy it!!
 I do.

 Anyway I’ve waffled on too much.
 Penny/2 cents for your thoughts?